-- classification of roads, it is not clear that the pattern in Figure 1 or Figure 2 is reliable for Commission purposes. - The 2 papers cited by South Australia found negative relationships between net population density and road expenses for governments.
+- 11 The 2 papers cited by South Australia found negative relationships between net population density and road expenses for governments.
 However, these papers were examining aspects of the road network not considered by the Commission's assessments.
-Mattson examined the expense burden for state governments and local (municipal) governments combined in the USA.3 Cleveland et. al. focussed on Canadian local roads, excluding highways altogether (which would be state-managed in Australia), and did not analyse any cost data.4 The Commission's assessment is intended to only capture roads that are state government owned and operated, as local government spending is out of scope of the Commission's work. - The Commission has identified additional United States of America based-research (Holcombe and Williams5) that found no statistically significant relationship between urban sprawl (relatively low density development), highway expenses and vehicle kilometres travelled. - 13 Infrastructure Australia is working with states to publish the National Service Level Standards for roads, which will be a nationally comparable dataset classifying roads on a consistent basis.
+Mattson examined the expense burden for state governments and local (municipal) governments combined in the USA.3 Cleveland et. al. focussed on Canadian local roads, excluding highways altogether (which would be state-managed in Australia), and did not analyse any cost data.4 The Commission's assessment is intended to only capture roads that are state government owned and operated, as local government spending is out of scope of the Commission's work. - 12 The Commission has identified additional United States of America based-research (Holcombe and Williams5) that found no statistically significant relationship between urban sprawl (relatively low density development), highway expenses and vehicle kilometres travelled. - 13 Infrastructure Australia is working with states to publish the National Service Level Standards for roads, which will be a nationally comparable dataset classifying roads on a consistent basis.
 The Commission will investigate using this dataset in its assessments when it becomes available.

-The Commission proposes to retain population as the driver for urban road lengths in towns of over 40,000 people, and to investigate the suitability of using the National Service Level Standards data when they become available.
+14 The Commission proposes to retain population as the driver for urban road lengths in towns of over 40,000 people, and to investigate the suitability of using the National Service Level Standards data when they become available.

 3 J Mattson, 'Relationships between Density and per Capita Municipal Spending in the United States'.
 Urban Science, 2021, 5(3):69, doi:10.3390/urbansci5030069.

 United States Census Bureau, 2021 State & Local Government Finance Historical Datasets and Tables [data set], census.gov, 2023, accessed 29 Apr 2024.